 We are innovators who thrive when problem solving.

-Sharon Feuer Gruber, Co-Founder
+Sharon Feuer Gruber

-Sharon also co-founded the Wide Net Project, a non-profit organization that helps restore the Chesapeake Bay while simultaneously supporting hunger-relief in the mid-Atlantic region.
+As the Board Chair of the Montgomery County (MD) Food Council, Sharon helps guide the strategy and administration of this thriving, independent food policy council.
+She also co-founded the Wide Net Project, a non-profit organization that works to restore the Chesapeake Bay while simultaneously supporting hunger-relief in the mid-Atlantic region.

 Wendy looks at each project through her unique lens as both a pragmatic economist and a creative chef: She advances customized approaches for businesses and non-profit organizations to promote their vision, while also maintaining financially successful business practices.
 She is particularly committed to creating synergies between the various links of the supply chain to further both the good food movement and environmental stewardship.
 Food Works Group clients benefit from Wendy’s predilection to think in spreadsheets and numbers — and her uncanny ability to make pretty much any recipe better.